Occupations: Physical Therapist Assistants

 Physical Therapist Assistant Career Pathway

-What is needed to become a licensed physical therapist (PT) in Michigan?
+How to become a licensed physical therapist assistant (PTA) in Michigan?

 Is a career as a physical therapist assistant (PTA) a stepping stone to a career as a PT?